bchd/Nonfatal-Overdose-Surveillance/README.md

 Several other packages are used in the reporting process.
 Tables and figures based on identified clusters are formatted into automatically generated reports via R Markdown, which are then automatically e-mailed to appropriate audiences using R in combination with outlook.
 The process is repeated each day and could also be setup to check every hour or as an e-mail is received.

 The space-time permutation method uses point data and circles for clusters instead of census tracts.
 Spikes are determined using a Prospective Scan Statistic meaning they must still be an active cluster on the day the model is run.
 This is why getting daily data is important.
 The cluster criteria/model parameters we use are below:
-•	Prospective Scan Statistic – must be active on date of most recent data.
+- Prospective Scan Statistic – must be active on date of most recent data.
-•	Clusters must have at least 3 cases
+- Clusters must have at least 3 cases
-•	Unit of analysis = days
+- Unit of analysis = days
-•	Min Temporal Size = 1 day
+- Min Temporal Size = 1 day
-•	Max temporal Size = 5 days to 7 days/week
+- Max temporal Size = 5 days to 7 days/week
-•	Max spatial cluster size = 0.75
-o	Your mileage may vary: if you are doing local or regional (county) surveillance (larger)
+- Max spatial cluster size = 0.75 Your mileage may vary: if you are doing local or regional (county) surveillance (larger)
-•	(No geographical overlap can also be important)
+- (No geographical overlap can also be important)
-•	Since non-fatal overdoses on a given day and location are very small, we ignore population size and use the space-time permutation model.
+- Since non-fatal overdoses on a given day and location are very small, we ignore population size and use the space-time permutation model.

 Below is a step-by-step series of examples that tell you how to get a development environment running.